Self Care focuses on embedding support for self care across communities, families and generations.

 You should have the flu vaccine if you:

-- have a serious medical condition (see below)
+- have certain serious long-term medical conditions, including:

 - chronic heart disease, such as heart failure